infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 -Mark secluded spots and ask the children to “keep off” -Open box for anonymous complaints

-## Hazards
-- free from chemical, noise, air, etc., pollution; and
-- Free from hazardous physical structures like wells, swamps, unprotected ponds, open sewers, deep ditches etc.
--

 ## Accommodation arrangements
-### For a small home
- A self-contained home in a childcare institution shall not have more than three bedrooms for the children and one for the home mother.

- The number of children residing in one bedroom shall not exceed four.

- The surface area for one bedroom shall be at least twelve sq. meters.

-shall have at least one toilet, with a total surface area of at least two sq. meters. shall have at least one bathroom/shower, with a total surface area of at least six sq. meters.

-### For a dormitory
-Dormitory buildings shall not be more than one storey.
-The number of children residing in one bedroom in a dormitory building shall not exceed sixteen.
-The surface area for one bedroom in a dormitory building shall be at least forty-eight sq. meters.
-A dormitory building shall have at least one toilet compartment for each bedroom with a total surface area of at least one sq. meter.
-A dormitory building in a childcare institution shall have at least one bathroom/shower compartment for each bedroom, with a total surface area of at least one and half sq. meters.
-A dormitory building in a childcare institution shall have at least one washing basin for each bedroom.

 [^9]• Separate accommodation for boys and girls above the age of 6 years